 - AGC initiated legislation that eliminated notice & withholding requirements for G.C.’s on any subcontracts under $250,000.
-GC’s now only required to submit one notice per year if they do business with the same sub multiple times during the year and the sub has a sales & use tax bond.
+GC’s are now only required to submit one notice per year if they do business with the same sub multiple times during the year, and the sub has a sales & use tax bond.
 AGC also initiated change in the Law to now only apply to non resident subs.

 - Currently working with DOR to develop new Rules which totally eliminates notice and withholding requirements on resident Georgia Subcontractors

 - AGC initiated Lien Law Revisions creating Notice of Commencement & Notice to Contractor provisions as well participating in effort to provide more clarify in the law regarding timelines and waivers.

 - AGC Initiated and passed Legislation prohibiting Reverse Auction Bidding in Public Works Contracts

 - AGC Initiated and Passed Private Plan Review and Inspections by A/E’s when Government either can’t or won’t provide timely service.

 - AGC Initiated and Passed Legislation requiring all state agencies to adhere to the policies and procedures included in the Georgia State Construction Manual.
 The Manual was jointly developed by representatives of Industry and our State Agencies.